leena-kang/leagueoflegends/README.md

 ></iframe>

-Since our p-value (0.084) is greater than 0.05, we fail to reject the null hypothesis.
-Thus, have sufficient evidence to conclude that any differences in accuracy scores between players with a non-negative and negatve `csdiffat15` values are most likely due to random chance.
-Consequently, the classifer does not seem to demonstrate any unfairness within these groups.
+Since our p-value > 0.05, we **fail to reject the null hypothesis**.
+Thus, we have sufficient evidence to conclude that any differences in accuracy scores between players with a non-negative and negatve `csdiffat15` values are most likely due to random chance.
+Consequently, the **classifer does not seem to demonstrate any unfairness within these groups**.